-If you’re about to start studying A Levels, you may be wondering what all the fuss is about when it comes to A Level exam boards.
-You may have even heard of the acronyms already and were unsure of what they stood for.
-Or perhaps you really paid attention during your GCSEs so you’re well aware of what exam boards are, but don’t know how that affects your upcoming exams.
+If your teen is about to start studying A Levels, you may be wondering what all the fuss is about when it comes to A Level exam boards.
+You may have even heard some of the acronyms already and were unsure what they stood for.
+Or perhaps you really paid attention during their GCSE’s so you’re well aware of what exam boards are, but don’t know how that affects their upcoming exams.
 Well, you’ve come to the right place!

 The exam boards are the organisations which set the exams and mark them.
 This means they decide on the content of your exams and the questions that should be asked.
 So, you will often see their name on practice papers, textbooks and of course, your exam when the time comes.

 In the vast majority of cases, your teacher or school will have picked the A Level exam board they would like their class to study, on a per subject basis.

 This means you may be doing AQA Chemistry, but Edexcel Geography, at the same time.
 This is down to individual preference of your school, 6th form college or teacher, and it is unlikely you would be able to change this.

 Not all A level exam boards offer all subjects.
 For example, only Edexcel offers A Level Arabic, only AQA offers A Level Polish, and only OCR offers A Level Portuguese.
 So, your teacher or school might not even have a choice in some circumstances!

 Where there is choice, there is no established methodology for picking one exam board over another – they often have lots of overlaps too, because they ultimately follow content approved by the Department of Education.